December 11, 2012, is a day that I will never forget.

 But two months later, when tax season rolled around, her accountant broke some shocking news.

 Instead of getting a refund, it turned out she owed $5,000.
 The culprit?
-Her student loan forgiveness.
+The student loan forgiveness.

 The Reality of Student Loan Forgiveness